AV MAX: AV MAX Expo

-AV MAX also initiated an Audio-Video (AV) Expo dedicated showcasing event for Audiophiles and Home-Entertainment/Hi-Fi enthusiasts.
+AV MAX also initiated an Audio-Video (AV) Expo dedicated showcasing event for audiophiles, home entertainment and hi-fi enthusiasts.
 In the expo, leading players like Bose, Bowers & Wilkins, Onkyo, Denon, Thiel, Definitive Technology, Yamaha and more than 200 brands display their wide array of latest products.
 They are the first ones to introduce the concept of ‘demo rooms’ in AV MAX Expo wherein the consumer gets to touch, feel and experience these products.

 Initiated in January 2002, so far AV MAX has conducted nine successful AV Expos in India with the latest one – AV MAX EXPO 2013 – soon to be held at Delhi during 8–10 March 2013.

 The first of its kind AV MAX Expo was held at Taj Lands End on 18 January 2002 and witnessed a strong crowd of 40,000.
 Second AV MAX Expo was successfully held at Le Meridien, Bangalore during 20–22 June 2003.
 Some of the famous brand names that participated and made the expo a success were Tannoy, Epson, Bose, Toshiba, Designer Audio, Quad, Sonodyne etc. In the same year, another expo was held in Mumbai followed by similar events in 2004 (Chennai), January 2005 (This was in MBD Radisson Hotel in Noida New Delhi), July 2005 (Mumbai), September 2006 (Ahmedabad), December 2007 (Chennai)].
 Further there was av expo in Pragati Maidan, New Delhi in February 2008.